Chart Color Schemes

 Belmont has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified 16 projects likely affecting this region.
-Notable projects include Woolworths Belmont North Supermarket Development, Belmont South Foreshore Stabilisation, Brooks Parade Belmont Mixed Use Development, and Billy's Lookout, Teralba.
-The following list details those most relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 16 projects that may impact the region.
+Key projects include Woolworths Belmont North Supermarket Development, Belmont South Foreshore Stabilisation, Brooks Parade Belmont Mixed Use Development, and Billy's Lookout, Teralba.
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.